Last updated on August 23rd, 2023 at 01:23 pm

 Freddie Gilroy died in 2008.
 But the story doesn’t end there.
 The artist, Ray Lonsdale, loaned the sculpture to the town for a month, but local resident Jakki Willby began a campaign to keep it in Scarborough.
 Out of the blue, local pensioner Maureen Robinson donated the £50,000 needed – and Freddie Gilroy and the Belsen Stragglers is now a permanent feature on North Bay.

-Find more places to go and things to see on A Bit About Britain’s Attraction Directory.
+Find more Places to Visit on A Bit About Britain.